No matter what stage you’re at in your career, switching to a new career as a lawyer is scary.

 However, if it’s what you truly want, making the switch and finding a fulfilling career can be incredibly rewarding and worthwhile.
 But you may not get it right the first time, and even if you do, you’re likely to hit a few bumps in the road along the way.

 Since lawyers tend to be perfectionists, this may not be easy to swallow.
-But it’s important to have a realistic view of how your search for a second career for lawyers is going to unfold.
+But it’s important to have a realistic view of how your search for a second career is going to unfold.
 This gives you the freedom to explore different options, so you can create change in your life and find more fulfilling work.

 3. Look at second careers for lawyers within the legal industry